Features

 QUESTION: For what markets do you write?

 ANSWER: I wrote primarily in the outdoor market for the first 12 years of my career.
 Then I had the opportunity to get into golf and have done a lot of golf writing for the past seven years.
-In terms of freelance, I do a lot of web content, delivery for companies and press releases.
+In terms of freelance, I do a lot of web content delivery for companies and press releases.
 That's part and parcel of working in freelance -- have lots of irons and lots of fires.

-QUESTION: Tell me about OWAA.
+QUESTION: Tell me about the Professional Outdoor Media Association (POMA).